Terry Warburton - President

 horns feature the “slot receiver” that Terry invented, as well as leadpipes drawn on mandrels he designed and made himself.
 When he’s not working in the factory, Terry is attending conferences and industry events.
 He’s regularly asked to speak and present clinics about his work and products at universities and industry conferences all over the world.
 Never satisfied with the status quo, Terry is constantly thinking about new designs and products for the future.

-Kim Aubuchon - Marketing and Sales Manager
+Kim Aubuchon - Marketing and Sales Director

 Kim Aubuchon was raised in St. Louis, Missouri and earned her bachelor’s degree in music with an emphasis in business, along with a jazz minor at the University of Missouri–St. Louis.
 She was an active performer in the Metro-St. Louis and Southwestern Illinois areas, before joining the Florida music scene in 2016.
-With more than 25 years of studying the trumpet, Kim has learned from some of the world’s greatest living trumpet teachers and performers.
+With 30 years of studying the trumpet, Kim has learned from some of the world’s greatest living trumpet teachers and performers.
 This lengthy list includes high-demand commercial artists such as Roger Ingram and Wayne Bergeron, as well as world-renowned symphony players such as Joshua McClure and Susan Slaughter.

 Before joining the Warburton team, Kim worked as the Educational Coordinator and Social Media Consultant for RogerIngram.com.
 She also previously worked as a freelance writer and an intern with both St. Louis Magazine and The Jazz Education Network.
 She was named the 2010 Women in Jazz Scholar by the Jazz Education Network at their inaugural conference.